 (STRING) specifies the local host username which represents the username associated with the local NetEx/eFT process that will issue the CONNECT command with the encrypted password.
+This is optional.
+If omitted the encrypted password can be used by anyone.
 This local host username is used as a secondary encryption key for the specified password.
 When NetEx/eFT is later run on the local system, either interactively or in batch, it queries the operating system for the username of the process.
 NetEx/eFT then uses this username as one of its keys in decrypting the password.
-The value for "username" above must be entered in uppercase in order to match the username value later returned by MVS.
+The value for "username" above must be entered in uppercase in order to match the username value later returned by MVS/zOS/Tandem and VMS.